-Problem Possible Explanation Solution No distinct bands distinguishable in the ds cDNA product using Primer Extension (Section V.D, Step 6) High complexity of the poly A+ RNA for some mammalian RNA sources (e.g., human brain, spleen, and thymus) may cause distinct bands to be absent.
+Problem Possible Explanation Solution F. No distinct bands distinguishable in the ds cDNA product using Primer Extension (Section V.D, Step 6) High complexity of the poly A+ RNA for some mammalian RNA sources (e.g., human brain, spleen, and thymus) may cause distinct bands to be absent.
 If you observe few or no bands, you will need to repeat the primer extension step with the original tube for 2-3 additional cycles.
 Gel running conditions which can alter distinct band visibility.
-Be sure to use the following conditions for optimal visibility of your bands: 1X TAE buffer instead of 1X TBE Gel concentration of 1.1%-1.2% agarose Running voltage in the range of 60-90 V. G. Presence of low- molecular weight (<0.1 kb) material in the size- fractionated ds cDNA Some of your pooled column fractions may contain impurities.
-Failure to follow the protocol exactly and/or improper column Be sure to check your column fractions on an agarose gel and pool only the first three fractions containing cDNA signal.
-Repeat the ds cDNA synthesis and the size fractionation procedures, noting the following Exactly and/or improper column handling and storage.
+Be sure to use the following conditions for optimal visibility of your bands: • 1X TAE buffer instead of 1X TBE • Gel concentration of 1.1%-1.2% agarose • Running voltage in the range of 60-90 V. G. Presence of low- molecular weight (<0.1 kb) material in the size- Some of your pooled column fractions may contain impurities.
+Be sure to check your column fractions on an agarose gel and pool only the first three fractions containing cDNA signal. fractionated ds cDNA Failure to follow the protocol exactly and/or improper column handling and storage.
 [The size fractionation columns are optimized to efficiently remove low-molecular-weight cDNA fragments, small DNA contaminants, and unincorporated nucleotides from the cDNA.
 Failure to remove these contaminants will result in a library containing mostly very small inserts and/or apparently nonrecombinant clones.
 (Very small inserts do not necessarily knock out lacZ function.)]
+Repeat the ds cDNA synthesis and the size fractionation procedures, noting the following points: 1.
 The resolving function of the column will be diminished if the protocol is not followed exactly, e.g., using too much or too little column buffer in washing and elution steps, or omitting a step.
-Do not allow the matrix to dry out between washes or steps.
+2. Do not allow the matrix to dry out between washes or steps.
 A dry matrix body may shrink away from the inner wall of the column casing.
 The ds-cDNA mixture can then flow down the sides of the column, allowing small contaminants to enter the body of the matrix too quickly and elute in earlier fractions.
-The column should be stored and used at room temperature.
+3. The column should be stored and used at room temperature.
 If it is chilled at 4°C, and then warmed to room temperature for use, bubbles may form, which interfere with the proper functioning of the column.
-Extreme, uneven deposition of the ds cDNA mixture on the surface of the column can cause inefficient separation of ds cDNA from low molecular weight contaminants.
+4. Extreme, uneven deposition of the ds cDNA mixture on the surface of the column can cause inefficient separation of ds cDNA from low molecular weight contaminants.
 However, a slight uneven surface using the drip method is common and does not affect the column resolution.